briannjuma/hello-world/README.md

 # 2. Pull requests
 The commits you make make some changes ahead of main i.e. your branch now contains content different from main.
 With pull request, you are simply proposing your changes and requesting that someone review and pull in your contribution to their branch.

+# 3. Emoji commits :zap: 😒
+Just a commit to test emoji use on github commits ⚡:clown_face: